 Privacy – As mentioned, trials are public record.
 If you wish to have your affairs remain private, especially if the compensation awarded involves a large sum of money, you should not go to trial.

 To weigh the pros and cons of going to trial versus reaching an out-of-court settlement, sitting down with an experienced personal injury attorney at Hardy, Wolf & Downing can help you decide on which course is best to follow.
 The law firm of Hardy, Wolf & Downing has helped their clients receive just compensation for decades.
-Call today.
+Call or contact us today.